The GPS and the Constant Velocity of Light

 prediction

-that could be measured "directly" as c±v with respect to the
+velocity of light that could be measured "directly" as c±v with

-to assume that an aether can possess its own energy that can be
+justification[10, 11] to assume that an aether can possess its own energy

-medium.
-For the moment, the sole property of that assumed aether
+the moment, the sole property of that assumed aether is to

-matter, because this frame of reference is absolutely needed to comply
+physical matter, because this frame of reference is absolutely

-with the principle of energy and momentum conservation.
-That
+needed to comply with the principle of energy and momentum

 One